 It has been demonstrated that NgR(310)ecto-Fc stimulates corticospinal and raphespinal axon growth.
 Additionally, it has been shown that functional recovery can be achieved in acute, subacute and chronic spinal contusion injuries with NgR(310)ecto-Fc therapy.
 Pre-clinical studies that demonstrate efficacy in an animal model of chronic SCI provide the basis for launching clinical trials of NgR(310)ecto-Fc therapy.

-The goal of this project is to execute key activities necessary to support an Investigational New Drug (IND) application to the FDA, with clinical trials for the treatment of chronic SCI initiated soon afterward.
+The goal of this project is to execute key activities necessary to support an Investigational New Drug (IND) application to the FDA for clinical evaluation of NgR(310)ecto-Fc for the treatment of chronic SCI.
 The ultimate goal is to allow victims of chronic SCI to regain function and to improve their quality of life.

 George D. Maynard, Ph.D.